-Former West Vancouver mayor was wrong to take $75K gift from godmother, panel finds
+Former West Vancouver mayor fined $20K after accepting $75K gift from godmother

-Reached by phone on Monday, Sager said he had no comment on the law society's findings.
-He served as mayor of West Vancouver from 1990 to 1996 and has spent the last two decades heading his own law firm.
-He lost his most recent bid for mayor in October.
+Sager served as mayor of West Vancouver from 1990 to 1996, and has spent the past two decades running his own law firm.
+He lost a bid for re-election as mayor in 2018.

-The society said Sager helped rewrite J.B.'s will, represented her in her divorce, and helped her estranged husband buy her out of her home — the house she'd lived in for decades — in the months that followed.
+The society said Sager helped rewrite J.B.'s will, represented her in her divorce, and helped her estranged husband buy her out of her home after she asked for his help in 2012.

-Sager would ultimately be written into J.B.'s new will, while her biological niece was written out, and would receive a $75,000 gift from the money J.B. made on the sale of her home.
+Sager would ultimately be written into J.B.'s new will, while her biological niece was removed.

 The law society launched an investigation after J.B.'s younger sister complained in 2017.